polkadot-developers/bounties/README.md

 This does NOT automatically pay the contributor, but simply submits a proposal to Polkadot which is reviewed by OpenGov.

 Note that it is possible that even after your contribution is accepted here, it may be possible that OpenGov rejects the tip.
 However, we assume that the quality and size of tips approved by the curators will lead to a high acceptance rate by the Polkadot governance.

+You can see on-chain activity of the tip bot account here: https://polkadot.subscan.io/account/14Sbk1RvKa9x7k8CThWoEYKA21LDduRbcivnzkDdm2WnDutM

 ## Rules